ColiverSEC/Enterprise-IAM-Lab/entra/hybrid-identity.md

 ## 🔐 Configure Authentication Options

-### Step 4: Enable Password Hash Sync (PHS) or PTA
+### Step 4: Enable Password Hash Sync (PHS) or Pass-Through Authentication (PTA)

+1. On your **domain-joined Entra Connect server**, launch **Microsoft Entra Connect**.
+   - If it opens to **Additional Tasks**, select **Customize synchronization options** → **Next**.

+2. Authenticate when prompted:
+   - **Azure AD Global Admin credentials**
+   - **On-premises AD credentials** (domain admin or delegated account)

+3. Navigate to the **User Sign-In / Authentication Options** page:
+   - Here you’ll see three main choices:
+     - **Password Hash Synchronization (PHS):**
+       - Default method
-- **Password Hash Sync:** Default, syncs password hashes to Entra ID
+       - Syncs hashed passwords from AD to Entra ID
+       - Allows users to sign in using the same password in both environments
+     - **Pass-Through Authentication (PTA):**
-- **Pass-through Authentication:** Authenticates directly against on-prem AD
+       - Authenticates users directly against on-prem AD
+       - Does **not** store password hashes in the cloud
+       - Useful for organizations with strict password policies
+     - **Seamless Single Sign-On (Seamless SSO):**
-- **Seamless SSO:** Automatically signs in domain-joined devices to Entra ID
+       - Automatically signs in domain-joined devices without prompting for credentials

+4. Select **Password Hash Sync** for labs and test environments, then click **Next**.

 📸 **Screenshot Example:**
 `/entra/screenshots/hybrid-identity/03-authentication-options.png`

+> 💡 **Tip:** PTA and SSO require additional agents and configuration.
+For simple lab scenarios, PHS + Seamless SSO is easiest.

 ---

 ### Step 5: Enable Password Writeback (Optional)

-- Allows cloud users to reset their passwords and sync them back to on-prem AD
+Password writeback allows users to **reset their passwords in the cloud**, and those changes are written back to your on-prem AD

-- Navigate to **Optional Features** → enable **Password writeback**
+- In the wizard, continue to the **Optional Features** page:
+  - You’ll see checkboxes for optional functionality (Password writeback, Device writeback, Exchange hybrid, etc.)

+- Check the box for:
+  - Password writeback
+- Click **Next → Configure** to apply changes
+- Verification:
+  - In **Microsoft Entra Admin Center → Identity → Password reset → On-premises integration**, you should see:
+    - Password writeback: Enabled

+- Test by changing a password in the Entra portal for a synced user — the new password should work on-prem AD

-> 💡 **Tip:** To enable another authentication method after syncing you will need to relaunch Entra connect and navigate to **Customize synchronization options**, authenitcate again then choose the desired method and resync
+> 💡 **Tip:** To enable another authentication method (like PTA) after syncing:
+> - Relaunch Entra Connect
+> - Select **Customize synchronization options**
+> - Authenticate again
+> - Choose the desired authentication method
+> - Re-run the sync

 📸 **Screenshot Example:**
 `/entra/screenshots/hybrid-identity/04-password-writeback.png`